-Further details of the commitments made by mayors today can be found here.
+Learn about the commitments made by mayors today

 Cities signing C40’s Renewable Energy Declaration have established their leadership in the transition to renewable energy, and call on other stakeholders including governments, regulators and utilities to work collaboratively with cities to accelerate renewable energy deployment.

 Fossil fuels remain the largest sources of carbon pollution driving the climate emergency.
 More than half of global emissions stem from use of electricity and heat in buildings concentrated in cities, which are themselves responsible for more than 2/3 of global energy consumption.
 Cities will not be able to achieve their climate goals without decarbonising their energy use.

 Cities across the globe vary widely in the degree of control they have over their electricity supply, but all leading cities demonstrate that modern, distributed renewable technologies provide for multiple approaches to accelerate the energy transition based on the powers they have.
 Cities can use the power of municipally-owned energy providers to accelerate renewable projects (Los Angeles, Copenhagen).
 They can shift the energy used for municipal operations to a renewable energy supplier (Lisbon, Sydney) or install solar systems on their buildings (Lagos, Tshwane, Tokyo).
 They can mandate the deployment of renewable systems through building codes (San Francisco) or support residents and businesses to do so, (Melbourne) including with financial incentives (Seoul).
 They can implement clean district energy systems (Vancouver) or support community energy projects (Buenos Aires, Paris).